-With the days getting longer and the weather getting warmer, it’s time to consider making your commute healthier, more environmentally friendly, and a lot more fun than sitting in a car.
+As the days get longer and the weather gets warmer, it’s time to consider making your commute healthier, more environmentally friendly, and a lot more fun than sitting in a car.
 Just get on your bike!

 Maybe you’ve never done it before and are ready to take the plunge.
 Maybe you already commute by bike, but only in the summer.
 Whatever your situation, if you’re not biking now but plan to soon, it’s time to get ready.